codybradbury05/PP3-Bonus-Calculator/README.md

 ## Code Institute

-- Love Sandwiches Walkthrough for helping me with my validation and adding to a Google sheet.
+- Love Sandwiches Walkthrough for helping me with my validation and adding to a Google sheet and the deployment terminal.
 [Love Sandwiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode)

 ## TabletoMarkdown